Being an accessory by helping an alleged criminal escape arrest or judicial proceedings is itself a crime in Nevada.

 If caught, Bob, Fred, and Andy could all be booked at the Henderson Detention Center.
 Bob would be charged with robbery.
 Since Fred aided Bob during the hold-up, he would be charged with robbery as well.
 Since Andy helped Bob and Fred after the robbery had ended, Andy would just be charged with being an accessory under Nevada state law.

 Note that being an accessory is also distinct from being a conspirator.
 The legal definition of a conspiracy is when two or more people make an agreement to commit a crime.
-Meanwhile, a person may act as an accessory without making an agreement with anyone.4
+Meanwhile, you may act as an accessory without making an agreement with anyone.4

 3. How can I fight the charges?

-- Lack of knowledge of the crime.
-Helping or concealing a criminal is not a crime unless the person was aware at the time that they were helping or concealing a criminal.
-If the D.A. cannot prove that the defendant knew that they were aiding someone from escaping prosecution, the criminal case should be dropped.
+- You were not aware of the principal’s crime.
+Helping or concealing a criminal is not a crime unless you were aware at the time that you were helping or concealing a criminal.
+If the D.A. cannot prove that you knew that you were aiding someone from escaping prosecution, the criminal case should be dropped.

-- Just a bystander.
-It is not illegal to witness or learn of a crime and then do nothing about it unless the bystander has a legal duty to report it (such as a physician suspecting a child is a victim of abuse).
-As long as the bystander took no affirmative steps to help the alleged criminal get away with the crime, there is no accessory liability.
+- You were just a bystander.
+It is not illegal to witness or learn of a crime and then do nothing about it unless you have a legal duty to report it (such as a physician suspecting a child is a victim of abuse).
+As long as you took no affirmative steps to help the alleged criminal get away with the crime, there is no accessory liability.

-- Duress.
-A person who is threatened with imminent or serious harm if they refuse to harbor a criminal is not liable as an accessory.
-If the defense attorney can show that the alleged accessory was under duress when they helped the criminal, the case should be dropped.5
+- You acted under duress.
+If you are threatened with imminent or serious harm if you refuse to harbor a criminal, you are not liable as an accessory.
+If we can show that you were under duress when you helped the criminal, the case should be dropped.5

-Other typical defenses to accessory charges include that the defendant was falsely accused or that they were a victim of mistaken identity.
+Other typical defenses to accessory charges include that you were falsely accused or that you were a victim of mistaken identity.
 In any case, the prosecution has the burden to prove guilt beyond a reasonable doubt in order to sustain a conviction.

 4. What are the penalties?

-The Nevada punishment for acting as an accessory after the fact depends on whether the defendant was allegedly an accessory to a felony or a gross misdemeanor.
+The Nevada punishment for acting as an accessory after the fact depends on whether you were allegedly an accessory to a felony or a gross misdemeanor.

 Acting as an accessory to a felony is usually prosecuted as a category C felony, carrying a sentence of: